trevarj/gubar/README.md

 # gubar

-Swaybar generator, written in Guile Scheme.
+A hackable Swaybar generator, written and configured with Guile Scheme.

 ## Try it using Guix shell